Using a Non-Contact Voltage Tester (Voltage Pen) Safely

 - Always perform the Live-Dead-Live test.
 No exceptions.

 - NEVER use a voltage pen as the sole method to verify a de-energized state.
-Always follow up with a properly rated multimeter.
+Always follow up with a properly rated contact test instrument.

 - Be aware of ghost voltage.
 Understand that a positive reading may be induced and requires verification.